Existence of ghost-eliminating constraints in multivielbein theory: Canonical treatment of gravity in the vielbein formulation

 If we were to minimally couple matter to the vielbein, the matter action would, once expressed in terms of canonical momenta, also be linear in the lapse and shift.
 This would give lapse- and shift-independent contributions to $\mathcal{R}$ and $\widetilde{\mathcal{R}}_i$, leaving the action linear in $N$ and $N^i$.
 Since this does not affect the arguments below, we henceforth omit matter fields.

-It's instructive to compare \eqref{vielbein_action} to the more familiar $3{+}1$ decomposition in the metric formulation. $\mathcal{R}$ as given by \eqref{hamiltonian_constraint} is identical to the Hamiltonian constraint of the metric formulation with the vielbein substituted.\footnote{Note that the "extra" factor of $1/4$ compared to the metric form comes from the fact that $(\pi^i_{\,i})^2 = \tfrac{1}{4}(\pi^i_{\; a}E^a_{\; i})^2$ and $\pi^{ij}\pi_{ij}= \tfrac{1}{4}\pi^i_{\; a}E^a_{\; j}\pi^j_{\; b}E^b_{\; i}$.} However, the canonical one-form of the metric theory, when directly substituting the vielbein and its momenta, yields,
+It's instructive to compare \eqref{vielbein_action} to the more familiar $3{+}1$ decomposition in the metric formulation.
+First we note that the canonical one-form of the metric theory, when directly substituting the vielbein and its momenta, yields,

 a result of the fact that the transformation $(\gamma_{ij},\pi^{ij}) \to (E^a_{\; i}, \pi^i_{\; a})$ is not canonical.
 This is obvious from the fact that the phase space of $(E^a_{\; i}, \pi^i_{\; a})$ also includes the 3 rotational fields and their momenta, and is thus larger.
 Under local rotations $E^a_{\; i} \to \Omega^a_{\; b}E^b_{\; i}$, the additional term $E^{i}_{\,[a}\dot{E}^{}_{b]i}$ transforms as a connection such that the right-hand side of \eqref{metric_one_form} is SO(3) invariant.